 There are a couple of pollinator-friendly mowing regimes you could adopt.
 Even managing a section or strip of your lawn in this way can make a difference, or a mixture of different regimes:

-Short-flowering meadow: Cut once a month rather than every couple of weeks.
+Short-flowering meadow: Take part in Let it Bloom June, and Help them Fly July.
+Cut once a month rather than every couple of weeks.
 Dandelions will flower in April, and Clovers in May and June.
 Other plants like Bird’s-foot-trefoil and Self-heal will naturally pop up later in the summer if given a chance.
 Find out more in our short-flowering meadow flyer:

 Long-flowering meadow: In some areas, considering cutting just once a year in September after the seeds have dropped.
 You must remove the grass cut.
 This allows wildflowers to bloom throughout the summer such as Ox-eye daisy, Field scabious and Knapweed.
 It can take a couple of years for long-flowering meadows to fully establish, but after a few years of managing your meadow in this way you will be rewarded with a true, native, flower-rich meadow.